Clamp-o-Tron/KSP-More-Fuels/README.md

 Q: How do I download?\
 A: Spacedock link and forum link incoming.
 Check for releases here too!\
 Q: Is this compatible with KSP version x.x.x?\
-A: It won't work with KSP2 (yet), but any KSP1 version with a working Module Manager and B9 Part Switch should be just fine!
+A: It won't work with KSP2 (yet), but any KSP1 version with a working Module Manager and B9 Part Switch should be just fine!\
+Q: What in the heck does QIIWBFAQBNHSTY mean?\
+A: Questions I Imagine Would Be Frequently Asked Questions But Nobody Has Said These Yet.

 Dependencies:\
 B9PartSwitch\